I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbapiwmi/ns-hbapiwmi-_scsiinquiry_in.md

 `FcLun`

 Indicates the logical unit number of the logical unit that will receive the SCSI inquiry command.

-`HbaPortWWN`

-Contains a worldwise name for the HBA through which the target is accessed.

 ## Remarks
 The WMI tool suite generates a declaration of the ScsiInquiry_IN structure in <i>Hbapiwmi.h </i>when it compiles the <a href="https://msdn.microsoft.com/library/windows/hardware/ff562506">MSFC_HBAAdapterMethods WMI Class</a>.